 - How can offshore renewable energy counteract the effects of a changing climate?

-- How can we address the socio-economics of large-scale tidal power to make it economically and environmentally acceptable?
+- How can we address the socio-economics of large-scale offshore renewable energy to make them economically and environmentally acceptable?